samuels410/church-portal/README.md

 church-portal
 =============
-church-portal is open-source, web-based social networking and online directory software for churches. church-portal is built on Ruby on Rails 3 and MySQL.
+church-portal is open-source, web-based social networking and online directory software for churches. church-portal is built on Ruby on Rails 3 and Postgres.

 Screenshots and feature information can be found at the [commercial website](http://bechurch-portal.com).